Virgin Atlantic to end Pakistan flights

 If you are booked to travel after the final flights you should expect to receive an email in the coming days.
 Virgin Atlantic says it will accommodate customers with a full refund or “where applicable” rebooking.

 PS.
-If you are reading this but are not a regular Head for Points visitor, please consider signing up for our FREE weekly or daily newsletters.
-They are full of the latest Avios, airline, hotel and credit card points news and deals to improve how you travel.
-To sign up, visit this page of the site or click any of the ‘Subscribe’ links on this page.
+If you are not a regular Head for Points visitor, why not sign up for our FREE weekly or daily newsletters?
+They are full of the latest Avios, airline, hotel and credit card points news and will help you travel better.
+To join our 65,000 free subscribers, click the button below or visit this page of the site to find out more.
 Thank you.

-How to earn Virgin Points from UK credit cards (January 2025)
+How to earn Virgin Points from UK credit cards (April 2025)

 As a reminder, there are various ways of earning Virgin Points from UK credit cards.
 Many cards also have generous sign-up bonuses.